 Appeared on Broadway with Lee Theodore’s American Dancemachine, and in Don Quixote with Rudolf Nureyev; toured nationally in Fiddler on the Roof starring Theodore Bikel totaling 1,682 performances;directed and staged the musical multiple times.
 He danced with Boston Ballet, Metropolitan Opera Ballet, and Stars of American Ballet, toured worldwide with Nureyev, and has appeared on film and TV.
 His choreography has been seen on the New York stage, Off-Broadway, regionally, and abroad including the national tour of Me and My Girl tour, the Irish premiere of Best Little Whorehouse, My Antonia – LA premiere (music – Stephen Schwartz), and the film The Comedian.
 He received the “Excellence in Choreography” Award at the New York Musical Theater Festival for his work The Mapmaker’s Opera.
 Kmieć was the Artistic Director of Ballet Western Reserve.
 Recipient of Poland’s Oskar Kolberg Award; graduate of Tufts University (BA) and University of Marie Curie-Sklodowska (BA, MA); member: SDC, Actors’ Equity, SAG-AFTRA, AGMA.

-Alley: All The Way, The Toxic Avenger, and Freaky Friday Broadway: Act One (Tony Award), The Scottsboro Boys (Tony Nomination), Therese Raquin (Tony Nomination), Come From Away, A Bronx Tale, Prince Of Broadway, Sunday in the Park With George (2017), Hand To God, On The Town, Sondheim On Sondheim, …Spelling Bee , LoveMusik, Rock Of Ages, Chaplin, Bronx Bombers, Grace, The Two And Only.
-Off- Broadway: 100 shows including The Last Five Years, Sleepwalk With Me, and Miss Julie.
+Broadway: Act One (Tony Award), The Scottsboro Boys (Tony Nomination), Therese Raquin (Tony Nomination), Come From Away, Meteor Shower, A Bronx Tale, Prince Of Broadway, Hand To God, Sondheim On Sondheim, ÖSpelling Bee , LoveMusik, Rock Of Ages, Chaplin, Bronx Bombers, Grace, The Two And Only.
+Broadway Revivals: On The Town, Sunday in the ParkÖ Off- Broadway: 100 shows including The Last Five Years, Sleepwalk With Me, and Miss Julie.
 He has designed for The NYC Ballet and the Ringling Brothers and Barnum & Bailey Circus and around the world in England, Russia, China, Australia, and Japan.
 2007 OBIE Award for sustained excellence.

 ANN HOULD-WARD (Costume Design)